anzemur/tutke.io/README.md

 | ----- | -------- | ------- | --- | --- | --------- | --------| ---------- | --------------- | ----------- | ---------- |
 | HTTP  | 4450     | 181     | 2   | 664 | 181.24    | 0.000%  | 405.8/sec  | 848.38          | 46.76       | 2141.0     |

 This is the maximum number of load (users at the same time) that our application can serve without any errors.
-Standard deviation is quite low and server's Throughput is very high.
+Standard deviation is quite low and server's Throughput is very high which is very good.

 #### 2.
 * Number of Threads: 7500